taylortempleton/VerificationPractice_SimpleCPU/README.md

 ([Taylor's Current Resume](2023_05_May_22_TaylorTempleton_GithubVersion.pdf))

 ### Simple CPU
-This CPU is used in a Cadence training course to teach systemverilog for design purposes.
-I used the RTL, but build the testbench entirely myself.
+This CPU is from a Cadence "systemverilog for design" course.
+I used the RTL only, but built the testbench entirely myself.
 ![](CPU_schematic.png)

 ### EDA Playground Simulations